Mass storage: Storage media

+Optical discs are almost exclusively used in the physical distribution of retail software, music and movies because of the cost and manufacturing efficiency of the molding process used to produce DVD and compact discs and the nearly-universal presence of reader drives in personal computers and consumer appliances.

 The design of computer architectures and operating systems are often dictated by the mass storage and bus technology of their time.

 Usage

 Mass storage devices used in desktop and most server computers typically have their data organized in a file system.
 The choice of file system is often important in maximizing the performance of the device: general purpose file systems (such as NTFS and HFS, for example) tend to do poorly on slow-seeking optical storage such as compact discs.

 Some relational databases can also be deployed on mass storage devices without an intermediate file system or storage manager.
 Oracle and MySQL, for example, can store table data directly on raw block devices.

 On removable media, archive formats (such as tar archives on magnetic tape, which pack file data end-to-end) are sometimes used instead of file systems because they are more portable and simpler to stream.

 On embedded computers, it is common to memory map the contents of a mass storage device (usually ROM or flash memory) so that its contents can be traversed as in-memory data structures or executed directly by programs.